sfc-gh-bhess/st_oauth/README.md

 id = st_oauth(oauth_params)
 ```

+### Multipage Streamlit Apps
+This component supports multipage Streamlit apps.
+Just include
+the call to `snowauth_session()` at the top of every page.
+If
+the user is not logged in, they will be presented with the login
+link.
+Once authenticated, they will return to the main page of the
+Streamlit app.

 ## Configuring your OAuth provider
 Consult the documentation for your OAuth provider on how to create a new
 application integration for `st_oauth`.